Iheanacho-ai/devopsfetch/README.md

 ./devopsfetch -h
 ```
 ## Logging and Monitoring
-All logs are written to `devopsfetch.log`.
+All logs are written to `/var/log/devopsfetch.log`.
 The logs include:
 - `INFO`: Successful operations and activities.
 - `ERROR`: Errors encountered during execution.